70% of upper tree canopy lost in Pine Grove and Pinhey Forest, NCC says | CBC News

 "Obviously this storm was a significant impact but it's definitely something what we can manage," he said.

-The first priority was cleaning up residential properties bordering the NCC's lands.
-The majority of that work took about six to eight weeks but is ongoing, Poitras said.
+The first priority was cleaning up residential properties bordering NCC lands.
+Most of that work took about six to eight weeks but is ongoing, Poitras said.

 The next focus was trails and sites such as dog parks.